Glaucoma

 Primary open-angle glaucoma (POAG), is the focus of this chapter.

-Initially asymptomatic, as the disease progresses, central vision is adversely affected.
+Though the disease is initially asymptomatic, as it progresses, central vision is adversely affected.
 Fortunately, a routine ophthalmologic exam can diagnose glaucoma if elevated intraocular pressure or optic disc “cupping” is present.
 However, identifying unaffected or at-risk eyes is not as simple.
 High-risk findings on ophthalmologic examination include, but are not limited to, increased cup-disc ratio (CDR), CDR asymmetry, and/or disc hemorrhage.[3]
-Tonometry, when glaucoma is suspected, can quantify the increasing intraocular pressures IOP and is a very helpful tool in these cases.
+Tonometry, when glaucoma is suspected, can quantify the increasing IOP and is a very helpful tool in these cases.

 Risk Factors

 Elevated intraocular pressure.
-Not an absolute nor pathognomonic for glaucoma.
+Elevated intraocular pressure is not an absolute requirement for diagnosis.

 Family history.
 The relative risk in siblings is 3.7 of the affected person and 2.2 in those with affected parents.[7]

-Additional risk factors include the use of systemic, inhaled, or intravitreal corticosteroids, high blood pressure (an independent risk factor for elevated intraocular pressure) cardiovascular disease, type 2 diabetes, low ocular perfusion pressure, and myopia.[7],[8],[9],[10],[11] Vascular dysregulation, oxidative stress, autoimmunity, and excitotoxicity are identified mechanisms putting individuals ate risk, even in the presence of normal intraocular pressure.[12]
+Additional risk factors include the use of systemic, inhaled, or intravitreal corticosteroids, high blood pressure (an independent risk factor for elevated IOP), cardiovascular disease, type 2 diabetes, low ocular perfusion pressure, and myopia.[8][9][10][11][12]
+Vascular dysregulation, oxidative stress, autoimmunity, and excitotoxicity are identified mechanisms putting individuals at risk, even in the presence of normal IOP.[13]

 Diagnosis

-Major visual field loss in POAG can occur prior to any other symptoms.
-The reason why this condition is often an incidental finding during normal ophthalmologic examinations.
+Major visual field loss in POAG can occur prior to other symptoms because this condition is often an incidental finding during normal ophthalmologic examinations.

 • Optic disc or retinal nerve fiber layer damage (thinning or notching in the optic disc rim, defects in the nerve fiber, progressive changes).